ingehol/Hiking-in-C/README.md

 # Hiking project in C
 This is a project written in C for registering hikes with name, length and height, where you'll receive a report in the terminal at the end of it.

-## How to run the program:
+## How to run the program (using the terminal):
+We're going to use GCC (GNU Compiler Collection) to run the program Type `gcc -v` to see if you have a complier installed.
+If you don't already have it, download it.
-1. Traverse to the project's folder
+1. Traverse to the project's directory
-2. Paste and run: gcc -o hiking hiking.c
+2. Then run (based on operating system):
+  Unix system: `gcc -o hiking hiking.c`
+  Windows: `gcc -o hiking.exe hiking.c`
-3. Run: ./hiking
+3. Run:
+  Unix system: `./hiking`
+  Windows: `hiking.exe`

 ## A mini-guide for the program:
 You will be promted with 3 separate inputs in this given order: Name, length, height.